Are artificial sweeteners bad for your health? The sweet truth behind artificial sweeteners

 Disclaimer: the following information is for information purposes only.
 Please consult your doctor or healthcare practitioner before making any changes to your health.

-Has anyone every told you artificial sweeteners were bad?
+Has anyone ever told you that artificial sweeteners are bad for you?

 They cause cancer!

-The story goes that in 1879 a researcher from Hopkins University went home one day from his lab.
+In 1879 a researcher from Hopkins University went home one day from his lab.
 At dinner, he bit into his roll to find a very sweet crust.
 Curious at this odd sweet taste, he ran back to his lab to taste everything.
 Well, he found the hidden flavour that touched his hands.
-Turns out, one of his chemical soups had overboiled onto the counter, resulting in a sweet-tasting flavour.
-It was called Saccharin and was over 300x sweeter than cane sugar.
+Turns out, one of his chemical soups had overboiled onto the counter, resulting in the sweet-tasting flavour.
+It was called Saccharin, and was over 300x sweeter than cane sugar.

 As the years progressed, in both science and politics, consumers demanded regulations on food industry products in 1906.
 Thus, Congress passed the Pure Food and Drugs Act which aimed to standardize consumer food goods.
-After it was passed, the head of the new act and renowned chemist, proposed a ban on Saccharin in 1908.
-But how could you ban a substance that provided so many benefits?!
+After the act was passed, its lead official—a renowned chemist—proposed banning saccharin in 1908.
+But how do you ban something that offers so many benefits?

 Saccharin helped people lose weight.